Are you new to Yoga? Whether you are a regular home yogi or this is the first time you've ever stepped on a mat, we're excited to have you join us!

 What to expect at your first yoga class:

-If at any point you feel like you need a break, just move into childs pose and breathe (childs pose is a restorative pose shown at the beginning of class where you kneel on the floor, sit your hips back onto your heels and rest your forehead on your mat).
-When you feel ready to get going again, just join back in with the class.
+If at any point you feel like you need a break, move into childs pose (or any other comfortable seated or reclining position) and breathe (childs pose is a restorative pose shown at the beginning of class where you kneel on the floor, sit your hips back onto your heels and rest your forehead on your mat).
+When you feel ready to get going again, join back in with the class.

-At the end of class we will move into śavāsana which is a resting and relaxing time.
-The first time you go to a class this may feel unusual, but it really is wonderful if you let it be... enjoy the relaxation that you have earned and trust your instructor, they will guide you into relaxation and gently out again when the class is drawing to a close.
+At the end of class we will move into śavāsana (a few minutes of relaxation).
+The first time you go to a class this may feel unusual, but it really is wonderful if you let it be.
+Enjoy the relaxation that you have earned and trust your instructor, they will guide you into relaxation and gently out again when the class is drawing to a close.

 Here are some tips to get you started: